Harmony Biosciences Holdings Inc. (HRMY) Shares Down Despite Recent Market Volatility

 Jefferies gave a rating of “Hold” to HRMY, setting the target price at $57 in the report published on August 03rd of the previous year.

-During the last 5 trading sessions, HRMY fell by -21.82%, which changed the moving average for the period of 200-days by -26.61% in comparison to the 20-day moving average, which settled at $40.78.
-In addition, Harmony Biosciences Holdings Inc. saw -40.69% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, HRMY rose by +1.07%, which changed the moving average for the period of 200-days by -26.72% in comparison to the 20-day moving average, which settled at $39.14.
+In addition, Harmony Biosciences Holdings Inc. saw -43.50% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading